Winter Wellness in TCM and Yakuzen: Foods and Tips for Kidney Health

 Kidney Yin–Nourishing Foods

-These foods replenish body fluids and help sustain Yin, which moistens, and anchors the body’s balance:
+These foods replenish body fluids and sustain Yin, keeping your system calm and hydrated:

 - Goji berries